JaredArz/Stochastic_MTJ_Model/README.md

 `interface_funcs.py` has a user function `mtj_sample(device, J_stt,...)` which will call this binary and handle the language interface.

-`mtj_sample(device, J_stt,...)` simultes the pulsing and relaxing of a *_MTJ_rng device (class described below) passed in as the first argument.
+`mtj_sample(dev, ...)` simultes the pulsing dynamics of a *_MTJ_rng device (class described below) passed in as the first argument.
-This device class should be intialized with device parameters and an initial magnetization vector.
+This object should be intialized with device parameters and an initial magnetization vector.

+See [S. Liu et al., Random Bitstream Generation Using Voltage-Controlled Magnetic Anisotropy and Spin Orbit Torque Magnetic Tunnel Junctions, IEEE Journal on Exploratory Solid-State Computational Devices and Circuits, vol. 8, no. 2, pp. 194-202 (Dec.
+2022).](https://ieeexplore.ieee.org/abstract/document/9998481) for more information on the devices.

 The other arguments are as follows:
-- Jstt:     spin-transfer torque current to apply.
+- applied:     spin-transfer torque current density to apply.

 (enter the following as named arguments)
-- view_mag_flag: enables/disables history of phi and theta.
+- view_mag_flag: enables/disables saving of magnetization trajectory (phi, theta).
-- dump_mod: save history of phi and theta every n samples if view_mag_flag enabled.
+- dump_mod: if view_mag_flag is enabled, sample phi and theta every n timesteps to save.

-Optional arguments (Used in the backend!):
+Optional arguments (Used in the backend):
-- file_ID:      needed if parallelized as each concurrent sample must have a unique file ID.
+- file_ID:      If parallelized and saving magnetization trajcetory, each concurrent sample will need a unique file ID (this data is transferred via files instead of arrays from Fortran to Python).

 Returns:
-- bit sampled
+- Bit outcome (1/0)
-- energy used in joules
+- Energy used in joules

 Import this function in python with:
 `from interface_funcs import mtj_sample`